game design:

 In-Game External Links

 External instruction documents.
 Usually offered as a digital document or presented on the game's browser page.
-Can be a great way to deliver bonus content such as game lore, hidden secrets, and strategy tips.
+These can be a great way to deliver bonus content such as game lore, hidden secrets, and strategy tips.
+It is especially extra nostalgic for older gamers to relive the golden era of video gaming when all physical games came with physical manuals.

 Tutorial Videos